jamesdvance/jamesdvance.github.io/drafts/draft_build_vs_buy_managed_mlops_.md

-## Build vs Buy: Managed MLOps
+## Build vs Buy Decisions in MLOps

 ### Cloud Native
-A lot of people want the ability to change cloud providers, if they ever go rogue and start gouging prices.
-At Amazon, this is less of a concern, but Kubeflow allows you to port over to other Clouds.
+A lot of people want the ability to change cloud providers, in case pricing balances shift towards one cloud provider or another.

 ### Setup Time
 To Deploy Kubeflow on AWS, we must: